 A guided tour of the countries of Church History.
-(Information concerning enrollment and fees available on request.)
-Summer.
-4 semester hrs.
+3 semester hrs.
+P/F.

 2175 Seminar in General Church History

 A critical examination of selected themes in the history of the Christian church.
 Topics to be announced.
 2 semester hrs.